Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Do not use super glue to close wounds after road rash, do not use it on lacerations that are dirty, do not use it if there is any chance the wound might be infected.
-The only reason you need to use it is if the wound is in spongy tissue that must be closed to stop the bleeding.
+Do not use super glue to close wounds after road rash, do not use it on lacerations that are dirty, and do not use it if there is any chance the wound might be infected.
+These wounds should be left open.

 When you are finished there will be a mess.
 Hydrogen peroxide breaks up the red blood cells and makes cleaning up a lot easier.

 Your dog will probably try its best to remove any bandage.
 Most pet superstores sell plastic collars that will keep your dog from reaching its bandage.
 If you are not able to bandage your dog´s wound, an Elizabethan collar will also prevent your dog from licking the wound.
 Dog saliva will not make a wound heal faster.